DoubleDimensional/Fate-weaver-revised/README.md

-A *heavily* revised version of Erikku Blade's Fate Weaver Class.
+A *heavily* revised version of Erikku Blade's Fate Weaver Class Intended for use with the D&D 2024 rules, but also mostly compatible with 2014.

 This homebrew includes:
 ## The Fateweaver class